So in everything, do to others what you would have them do to you, for this sums up the Law and the Prophets. (Matthew 7:12)

 - Am I willing to do what others think is right (v.
 17)?

-- Do I work hard to find the peaceful solution for everyone involved (v.
+- Do I work hard to find a peaceful solution for everyone involved (v.
 18)?

 Now here’s the real test: